 Transfer the dough to a clean, unfloured surface and divide into 24 pieces.
 Roll each piece into a rope about 9 inches long and 1/2 inch wide.
 Line up the ropes on the baking sheets and cover loosely with spritzed or greased plastic wrap.
 Let rise for another 30 minutes.

-Poach and bake: Preheat the oven to 375 ̊F and prepare the poaching liquid.
-Bring the 8 cups water to a simmer in a large, wide saucepan or Dutch oven over medium heat.
-Add the baked soda and brown sugar and stir until dissolved.
+For the Poaching Liquid: Preheat the oven to 375°F (180°C) and prepare the poaching liquid.
+Bring 8 cups of water to a simmer in a large, wide saucepan or Dutch oven over medium heat.
+Add baked soda and brown sugar and stir until dissolved.
 The water will foam slightly.